Learn something new every day More Info... by email

 Individuals considered to be psychopaths or sociopathic actually suffer from a mental condition called antisocial personality disorder (ASD), one of three diagnoses encompassing malignant narcissism syndrome, an express psychological illness of which narcissism and paranoid personality disorders also play a part.
 Psychopathic narcissism ranges in its severity, with NPD on the lower end and its malignant version on the extreme.
 NPD also has differing levels of intensity within it and some theorists conclude that subtypes of it exist.
 Thought to be a more severe variation on antisocial personality disorder, malignant narcissism syndrome is often outlined as a profiling trait of serial murderers and other violent criminals.

-Causes of psychopathic narcissism are not known for certain; it is largely considered to be a myriad of areas working together involving early childhood trauma, as well as child-rearing and biological aspects.
+The causes of psychopathic narcissism are not known for certain.
+It is largely considered to be a myriad of areas working together involving early childhood trauma, as well as child-rearing and biological aspects.
 Psychologists have theorized that severe traumas during the early years can prompt children to create a way of coping, developing another reality in which they maintain control.
 Physical or sexual abuse and emotional neglect, especially extreme cases, are thought to be examples of direct primary causes.

 Prognosis is generally poor for psychopathic narcissism, notably NPD.
 For patients with the malignant form, certain parts of it are treatable such as the paranoia and antisocial effects.
 Some disorders do tend to co-exist along with personality disorders, like anxiety and depression, for example; for these, patients are effectively helped with medication and psychotherapy.